 When kids feel like failures at school, they may act up when it’s time to study or do homework.
 Perhaps they have developed poor attitudes towards academics because of a teacher they don’t like or a subject they’re not copying with.
 This can lead to conflict in the family and, when these situations become too charged with emotion, it may be time to call in a tutor.

-Ensure that your in-home tutor helps your child not only with their syllabus, but also with executive skills.
+Ensure that your in-home and online tutor helps your child not only with their syllabus, but also with executive skills.
 To see just what this involves, try out the sample version of the Tutor Doctor X-skills program for free here.